 Problem #1: You’re Standing Too Far Away (or Too Close)

 Finding the right distance from the ball is a constant battle for many golfers.
-Stand too far away, and your arms will be fully extended and reaching an inch farther back would pull you off balance which leads to topping the ball or missing it completely as your body pulls back to stay upright.
-Get too close, and you'll jam yourself up by not leaving being able have the freedom to naturally swing the club around your body.
+Stand too far away, and your arms will be fully extended, leading to topping the ball or missing it completely as your body pulls back to stay upright.
+Get too close, and you'll jam yourself up with no room to swing naturally around your body.

 The Fix: The Lean and Hang Method